Mayuresh1008/Git-for-DevOps/branching.md

-Use [this] (https://nvie.com/posts/a-successful-git-branching-model/) Branching Strategy:
+Use [this] (https://nvie.com/posts/a-successful-git-branching-model/) Branching Strategy for learning the techniques: